'Multiple casualties' in New Mexico passenger bus crash, police say

 It wasn’t immediately clear how many individuals died in the crash, however New Mexico State Police tweeted that there had been “multiple casualties.”
 They previously tweeted that there were “multiple serious injuries” with people being transported away from the scene.

-47 passengers were riding on the Greyhound bus, the company told The Associated Press.
+At least 47 passengers were riding on the Greyhound bus that heading from Albuquerque, with at least one scheduled stop in Phoenix, the company told The Associated Press.
 The cause of the incident remained unclear, spokeswoman Crystal Booker said.

 The passenger bus involved in the accident experienced front-end damage, while a semi-truck was discovered lying on its side.
 Video also showed debris scattered about the roadway and emergency responders at the scene.